ag-studies/go-appengine-sample/README.md

 $ appcfg.py update app.yaml
 ```

-Now you running in your browser: <app-id>.appspot.com
+Now you running in your browser: {app-id}.appspot.com.
+In my case app-id is "ag-ifpb-pod".

 # result